berkeley-cs61as/markdown-courseware/textbook/chapter09 2 - Lambdas and Higher Order Functions/section03 Using Let to Create Local Variables.md

 **Local variables** are variables that only exist within a local environment.
-If we have the following function:
+Here's an example:

     (define (foo x)
       (define a 5)
       (+ x a))

 The local environment is the environment created by the function `foo`, and the local variable is `a`.
-Note that `x` is NOT a local variable, even though it as well cannot be accessed outside of `foo` - it is formally called the parameter.
+Note that `x` is *not* a local variable, even though it as well cannot be accessed outside of `foo`&mdash;it is formally called the parameter.

 ## Introduction to `let`

-The **let** special form is essentially a call to a lambda function, rearranged differently.
-Let's illustrate an example first.
-Take the following lambda function call:
+The special form `let` is essentially a call to a lambda function, arranged differently.
+For example, take the following lambda function call:

     -> ((lambda (x y z) (+ x y x z)) 1 2 3)
     7